ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457UG/User_Guide.rst.txt

     * (c)Copyright SysperTec Communication 2012 All Rights Reserved
     1. Incoming calls
     125
-    * VIRTEL Web Access customer-specific javascript functions */
+    * VIRTEL Web Access customer-specific Javascript functions */
     /*
     * Adds a button to the toolbar which performs a Google search for